WyTech/arduino-vfd-lcd/VFD_readme.txt

 you are using a different board, select pins as far from each other as possible.

+Other methods for dealing with crosstalk/noise:
-You can also use shielded wire with the shield connected to ground to prevent crosstalk.
-Small clip on ferrites may also dampen crosstalk.
+- use shielded wire with the shield connected to ground
+- small clip on ferrites may also dampen crosstalk
+- use Cat5 or higher rated unshielded twisted pair (UTP) wire for the data lines
+- keep wires as short as possible